Doctor of Business Administration (DBA)

 We design the experience.
 All you need is curiosity.

-A minimum of a good Master's degree or equivalent.
+The programme is open to candidates who have at least three years recent and relevant management experience.
+A minimum of a Master's degree or equivalent.
 Interested in applying?
-Please send an expression of interest email along with your CV to the programme leader Dr David Griffiths.
+Please send an expression of interest email along with your CV to Gareth Hughes.